Our press team is on hand to help journalists with data access, requests for interview/ comment, and other queries.

 ABC was founded in 1931 by the organisation that was to become ISBA, as a response to advertisers' requests for an independent source of circulation data.
 Our longest standing clients have been with us ever since.

 Do all publications audit with ABC?

-No. We cannot add figures together to give a market or sector total because not all publications or web properties audit.
-ABC data can therefore never be entirely representative of a market sector.
+No. We cannot add figures together to give a market or sector total because not all publications or web properties audit with us.
+ABC data cannot therefore be used to represent a total market sector.

 Who decides the rules?

-Changes to the Reporting Standards are discussed and agreed, usually through consensus, by the relevant Reporting Standards Group, in line with the needs of the industry.
-ABC's role is to facilitate and implement the results of these discussions, it is not to make the rules or take decisions about what is or is not allowed.
+Changes to the Reporting Standards are discussed and agreed by our Reporting Standards Groups, in line with the needs of the industry.
+Our role is to facilitate and implement the results of these discussions with representatives from the industry; ABC staff don’t decide the rules or take decisions about what is or isn’t allowed.